EAugustoAnalysis/Automatic-ASCII-Shellcode-Subtraction-Encoder/README.md

 ![Normalizer](ASCII4.png)
 - You can automatically set up the stack using the -e flags, takes the math out of stack setup.
 ![Stack setup](ASCII3.png)
 - The program no longer allows the algorithm to give inaccurate results!
-This is not a very likely scenario, but it's possible there are just too many badchars for your particular payload to work payload to work.
+This is not a very likely scenario, but it's possible there are just too many badchars for your particular payload to work.
 ![Program](ASCII5.png)

 Shellcode length must be a multiple of 4 unless automatic padding is specified (-p).
 Nop padding can accomplish this.
 Shellcode must be in hex format.